CBOE, CME win court backing on S&P 500 options

 “No third party should be able to interfere with contractual licensing agreements,” CBOE Chairman and CEO William Brodsky said in a statement.
 “Nor should any exchange have a free ride on the enormous investment CBOE made in creating options on these indexes and in developing and marketing them for over two decades.”

-ISE is owned by Eurex, a Frankfurt-based futures exchange co-owned by Deutsche Boerse AG.
+ISE is owned by Eurex, a Frankfurt-based futures exchange co-owned by Deutsche Boerse AG (DB1Gn.DE).

 “We will evaluate all of the options to determine next steps but have no additional comment at this time,” an ISE spokeswoman said.